 The following items are not acceptable:

-- Jogging bottoms (unless taking part in a school sporting activity)
+• Jogging bottoms or sports shorts (unless taking part in a school sporting activity)

-- Sensible jewellery is permitted, but please note that facial jewellery e.g. lip or eyebrow rings/studs are not allowed.
-Jewellery of religious significance is permitted but, as with all jewellery, must be removed if it is deemed a health and safety risk in certain circumstances.
+• Jewellery of religious significance is permitted, but as with all jewellery, must be removed if it is deemed a health and safety risk in certain circumstances.